bizzl-greekdog/bens-web-utils/README.md

 # Overview

+## demos
+Here you'll find all the demos.

 ## jquery
-This directory contains a couple of old jQuery addons I wrote long ago, and their demos.
+This directory contains a couple of old jQuery addons I wrote long ago.
 They're old and ugly, but still work, albeit some stuff can be done easier with other frameworks these days, so they won't be updated pretty often.
 Some also use deprecated methods, which might cause them to break in the future.